cbonoz/stark24/README3.md

 Many high value purchases warrant proof of funds requests to know if a given offer or potential buyer is serious.

-With StarkFront, you can prove or assert you have a certain balance on connected wallets without exposing bank statements or keys to the requester.
-StarkFront generates a proof point at the time of attestation / verification that can be shared with the requester with a signature hash saved to the contract.
+With ZkPages, you can prove or assert you have a certain balance on connected wallets without exposing bank statements or keys to the requester.
+ZkPages generates a proof point at the time of attestation / verification that can be shared with the requester with a signature hash saved to the contract.

-Example of this process in real estate: <a href="https://www.investopedia.com/ask/answers/082316/how-do-mortgage-lenders-check-and-verify-bank-statements.asp#:~:text=A%20proof%20of%20deposit%20is,closing%20costs%20for%20a%20property." target="_blank"> Proof of funds</a>
+Example of this process in real estate: <a href="https://www.investopedia.com/ask/answers/082316/how-do-mortgage-lenders-check-and-discover-bank-statements.asp#:~:text=A%20proof%20of%20deposit%20is,closing%20costs%20for%20a%20property." target="_blank"> Proof of funds</a>

 ### Example signed verification request

 Contract: https://sepolia-blockscout.lisk.com/address/0x9189c7722C0B815cd3752d559aD10980E20e59B4

-Signature page: https://starkfrontlisk.vercel.app/sign/0x9189c7722C0B815cd3752d559aD10980E20e59B4 (only viewable with designated recipient address).
+Signature page: https://zkpageslisk.vercel.app/store/0x9189c7722C0B815cd3752d559aD10980E20e59B4 (only viewable with designated recipient address).

 ### Example use case